 - When a CICS user signs on to a CICS region.
 CICS sign-on authenticates users by checking that they supply a valid user ID and password.
-This sectionchapter does not deal with this process; you can find more information about it in Verifying CICS users in the CICS RACF Security Guide. - When a CICS user tries to use or modify a CICS resource that is related to DB2.
+You can find more information about this process in the CICS RACF Security Guide. - When a CICS user tries to use or modify a CICS resource that is related to DB2.
 This could be a DB2CONN, DB2ENTRY or DB2TRAN resource definition; or a CICS transaction that accesses DB2 to obtain data; or a CICS transaction that issues commands to the CICS DB2 attachment facility or to DB2 itself.
-At this stage, you can use CICS' own security mechanisms, which are managed by RACF® or an equivalent external security manager, to control the CICS user's access to the resource.
-"Controlling access to DB2-related resources in CICS" on page 60 tells you how to implement security at this stage. - When the CICS region connects to DB2, and when a transaction acquires a thread into DB2.
-Both the CICS region and the transaction must provide authorization IDs to DB2, and these authorization IDs are validated by RACF or an equivalent external security manager.
-"Providing authorization IDs to DB2 for the CICS region and for CICS transactions" on page 68 tells you how to choose and provide these authorization IDs. - When a CICS user tries to use a CICS transaction to execute or modify a DB2 resource.
+At this stage, you can use CICS security mechanisms, which are managed by RACF® or an equivalent external security manager, to control the CICS user's access to the resource. - When the CICS region connects to DB2, and when a transaction acquires a thread into DB2.
+Both the CICS region and the transaction must provide authorization IDs to DB2, and these authorization IDs are validated by RACF or an equivalent external security manager. - When a CICS user tries to use a CICS transaction to execute or modify a DB2 resource.
 This could be a plan, or a DB2 command, or a resource that is needed to execute dynamic SQL.
 At this stage, you can use DB2's security checking, which is managed either by DB2 itself, or by RACF or an equivalent external security manager, to control the CICS user's access to the resource.
-"Authorizing users to access resources within DB2 (DB2 commands, plans, and dynamic SQL)" on page 76 tells you how to implement security at this stage.

 You can also use RACF, or an equivalent external security manager, to protect the components that make up CICS and DB2 from unauthorized access.
 You can apply this protection to DB2 databases, logs, bootstrap data sets (BSDSs), and libraries outside the scope of DB2, and to CICS data sets and libraries.
 You can use VSAM password protection as a partial replacement for the protection provided by RACF.
-CICS system resource security in the CICS RACF Security Guide gives you more information about this.
+For more information, see the CICS RACF Security Guide.

-Note: In this sectionchapter, we refer to RACF as the external security manager used by CICS.
+Note: RACF is referred to here as the external security manager used by CICS.
 Except for the explicit RACF examples, the general discussion applies equally to any functionally equivalent non-IBM external security manager.